sunn789/send-SMS--from-excel/README.md

+markdown
+Copy code
 # SMS Notification System

 A simple .NET Core application to read employee details from an Excel file and send SMS notifications about flight details using the ParsGreen SMS API.
-The system also logs the status of each SMS sent to a log file.
+The system also logs the status of each SMS sent to a log file (`SmsLog.txt`).

 ## Features